Rodrigoleon/Webpack-Launchpad/README.md

 * Plugins: HMR, Extract Text, HTML Webpack, [Clean Webpack](https://webpack.js.org/guides/output-management/), [PurifyCSS](https://github.com/webpack-contrib/purifycss-webpack)
 * Loaders: SCSS, PostCSS (with Autoprefixer), File, [URL](https://github.com/webpack-contrib/url-loader), CSS, HTML, Style.

 ## Rules

 If you want to do a PR or commit some stuff, here are a few helpful points:

-* Please don't use ES6/ES2015 at this time.
-There are a few bits on this project that uses ES6 (since Webpack 2 now supports it), but for the most part, keep it newbie friendly.
+* Please don't use ES6/ES2015 at this time unless necessary.
+There are a few bits on this project that uses ES6/ES2015 (since Webpack 2 now supports it), but for the most part, keep it newbie friendly.
 * Use 4 space tab :P -- no, lets not add a file to handle that.
-* Keep it light as possible!
+* Keep it as light as possible!
 * Document your code!
 Get really hand-holdy with it.
-* Make sure you are using the best and latest way to do anything!
+* Make sure you are using the best and latest way to do whatever it is you are adding!
 * Please test your code!
 * Be nice! :)